 Progress on the Permanente Creek Flood Protection Project continues to move ahead, with channel widening work along Permanente and Hale Creeks.
 The overall Permanente Creek Flood Protection Project will provide natural flood protection for approximately 2,200 properties in Mountain View and Los Altos.
 Investing in flood protection projects reduces the risk of flooding and keeps communities safe.

 The Santa Clara Valley Water District, along with the cities of Mountain View and Los Altos, are working together to minimize construction impacts as much as practical and in accordance with city ordinances.

-The Mountain View Avenue culvert, the reinforced concrete structure that allows Hale Creek water to flow under Mountain View Avenue, will be replaced to accommodate waters from a 100-year flood.
-The work requires detouring traffic from Mountain View Avenue, between Raymundo Avenue and Arroyo Road, from May to October.
-Commuters will be directed to Springer Road to reach destinations on Raymundo Avenue and Arroyo Road.
+The Mountain View Avenue culvert, the reinforced concrete structure that allows Hale Creek water to flow under Mountain View Avenue, was recently replaced to accommodate waters from a 100-year flood.
+The detour is no longer in place and the street is now open for vehicle use.

-Expect street paving work to occur on sections of Mountain View Ave., Park Dr., and areas of Miramonte Ave. that surround McKelvey Park.
-The work includes preparation activities and lane reductions, and is scheduled to begin early July and conclude in mid-August 2018, before nearby students are expected to return to school.
-During street lane closures, Miramonte Ave will reopen by 3 p.m., with both Park Dr. and Mountain View Ave. reopening by 4 p.m.
+Expect sidewalk, driveway and median work to occur on sections of Mountain View Ave., Park Dr., and Miramonte Ave., that surround McKelvey Park.
+The work will include intermittent lane reductions and closed sidewalks and driveways through mid-November 2018.
+During lane reductions, Miramonte Ave. will reopen by 3:00 p.m. with Park Dr. and Mountain View Ave. reopening by 4:00 p.m.

 For your safety, please follow all traffic control and other signage around the project site.